-Behold Twitch, Amazon’s Weapon Against YouTube
+Will YouTube End By 2020?
+Amazon’s Social Media Weapon, ‘Twitch’ Rivals YouTube

 A few weeks ago, Twitch also announced its intention to sell video games through its website with the help of the content creators who could promote titles and take a part in the proceeds of sales.
 It did not detail the percentages, but given the audience, the platform could become a competitor for Steam in some cases.

 The benefits of being part of Amazon Prime have also been extended to Twitch.
 That is to say if one pays the Amazon premium, they will also be accommodating the payment requirements for Twitch in the process.
-This serves not to see ads, to have access to certain privileges in conversations and also to receive some small rewards every month, like avatars for popular games.
+This serves not to see ads, to have access to certain privileges in conversations, and also to receive some small rewards every month, like avatars for popular games.

 These features are also one the most recent three additions that YouTube has incorporated.
 The video platform has taken over the world over the years with rapid expansion.
 The most recent features also encourage salient figures to broadcast content little by little in gaining relevance outside one’s niche.